- Learn More: The importance of the 7-day timeline

 Vancouver driving lawyer Paul Doroshenko has been successfully defending Driving Prohibitions, Impaired Driving, Over .08 and Refusal to Blow cases throughout British Columbia for over 15 years, so he knows the defences that work and how to challenge driving prohibitions and criminal driving offences.
 Not only does he maintain an extensive library of DUI precedents, he owns ALL OF THE BREATHALYZERS that the police commonly use and he knows how they work.

-Sarah Leamon and Kyla Lee have been defending Immediate Driving Prohibitions since the start of the new DUI law in British Columbia.
+Sarah Leamon, Kyla Lee and Sacha Roudette have been defending Immediate Driving Prohibitions since the start of the new DUI law in British Columbia.
 They have particular knowledge of the defences in IRP cases, as well as specific knowledge and records of particular Approved Screening Devices that are known to provide inaccurate breath-test readings.

 We know that you need to keep your license and avoid a criminal record.
-As skilled driving lawyers with the right expertise Paul Doroshenko, Kyla Lee, Sarah Leamon and John Cheevers can challenge your driving suspension or criminal driving charge.
+As skilled driving lawyers with the right expertise Paul Doroshenko, Kyla Lee, Sarah Leamon, Sacha Roudette and John Cheevers can challenge your driving suspension or criminal driving charge.

 Call us for a free consultation and learn how we can successfully defend your IRP or drunk driving charge.

 Learn More: The Law of Drinking and Driving Charges in BC

-Because of our efforts, the Office of the Superintendent of Motor Vehicles has created a review process to determine whether a referral to the remedial programs is warranted.
-If you were forced to go through the RDP and get an interlock, or you didn’t get your license back because you couldn’t afford it, you are now entitled to a review.
+Because of our efforts, the Office of the Superintendent of Motor Vehicles (RoadSafetyBC) has created a review process to determine whether a referral to the remedial programs is warranted.
+If you receive a letter from the Office of the Superintendent telling you that they’re referring you to the RDP and to get an interlock, call us and we’ll explain the review process.

-For more information on the class-action lawsuits we are instigating or the new interlock and RDP review process see: Reconsideration of a Referral to Remedial Programs.
+For more information the interlock and RDP review process see: Reconsideration of a Referral to Remedial Programs.